rhnprabhune/ST558_Project2/README.md

 #### `get_exchanges_details`

-This function is used to get metadata information of all the stock exchanges that Polygon.io knows about.
+This function is used to get metadata information of all the stock exchanges that Polygon.io has data for.

 ``` r
 get_exchanges_details <- function(){